 Documents are produced in English (defined in Microsoft Word as English (United Kingdom)) and may also be replicated in other languages.

 2.2.
 GRAMMAR

 2.2.1.
-GENDER NEUTRAL REFERENCES
+GENDER-NEUTRAL REFERENCES

-Gender neutral means terms that cannot be interpreted as referring to a single gender.
-Gender neutral nouns should be used wherever possible e.g. Chair.
+Gender-neutral means terms that cannot be interpreted as referring to a single gender.
+Gender-neutral nouns should be used wherever possible e.g., Chair rather than Chairman.